Vladilen Minin: Institute of Applied Physics

-Minin was elected a member of the presidium of the regional branch of Siberia and the Far East of the Scientific Council of the USSR Academy of Sciences as regards a complex problem of “Mathematical simulation” and a member of Novosibirsk territorial coordination Council for science, vocational education and policy in science and technology.
+Minin was elected a member of the presidium of the regional branch of Siberia and the Far East of the Scientific Council of the Academy of Sciences of the Soviet Union as regards a complex problem of “Mathematical simulation” and a member of Novosibirsk territorial coordination Council for science, vocational education and policy in science and technology.

 In the field of numerical techniques and algorithmization he was in charge of the research on creating efficient machine-dependent techniques and algorithms for numerical simulation of the mechanics of continua processes.

 Being in charge of the investigations Minin took part in the works on adaptation of the developed algorithms and creation of the brand new parallel ones for numerical simulation, implemented on the basis of upgraded 128-processor machine PS-2000 as all-in-one decision field.
 Together with the display stations “Gamma” type it is incorporated in general simulation complex.
 This system which had no analogues in the USSR made it possible to simulate various significant nonstationary processes of the mechanics of continua.
 By 1990-91 all the TV centres of the USSR were equipped with video-computer graphic stations GAMMA-T.

 By means of the developed software-hardware complex the problems of meteoroid protection for spaceship “Vega” (in “Vega-Galley” project) were solved.
 Pioneering works on cosmogenic safety and Earth protection against asteroids were conducted.

 In physics of high-speed processes Minin solved the problem of rotating cumulative charges.
 He also presented and gave proof of hypercumulative charges.

 In the field of cumulative charges in 1969 V.F.
 Minin received the first empirical results with cylindrical liners.
 The experiments were conducted at the focal distance equal to the double value of the charge diameter for different masses of explosive charges.
 Soon afterwards the author's certificate for invention No. 64442 with priority was obtained of 18 June 1970.

 The obtained knowledge was applied for making cumulative tandem tank projectile for 2A46.
 It passed complete cycle of governmental and manufacturer's tests with positive results.
 Under Minin's guidance the works were conducted on the investigation and production of rotating hollow charge shells with a record depth of penetration.

 It was Minin who discovered a new previously unknown field of cumulation, i.e. hypercumulation in which a number of problems have been solved or nearly solved.

 Under him pioneering works were conducted in the field of 3D penetrators impact mechanics.

 Vladilen Minin is also a co-author of some discoveries in the field of high-speed processes.

 He developed new methods of magnetic pulse arc welding with high-speed impact of the parts to be fused together and short-time welding process, and applied them to production.
 The welder developed for aluminum-copper nipples of refrigerator sets and the technique for electric-and-magnetic welding were patented by many countries.

 Under his leadership efficient metal casting processes were developed which have no analogues in the world.